 Hawaii is also home to one of the most notorious war crimes in history – the WW2 attack on Pearl Harbor.
 For military history buffs, the Pearl Harbor Aviation Museum is therefore a must visit.

 The Bahamas has a fascinating mix of culture, with African, British and American influences.
 However this country has become heavily ‘Americanized’ in recent years, so it’s often easier to find a McDonald’s in the Bahamas than a taste of any traditional culture.

 For something a bit more historical then visit Fort Charlotte, which sits on a hill overlooking Nassau.
-The 18th century fort will introduce you to what the Bahamas was like when piracy was rampant a few centuries ago.
+This 18th century fort will introduce you to what the Bahamas was like when piracy was rampant a few centuries ago.

-A taste of a different world
+A Taste of a Different World

 Both countries will provide a treat for your taste-buds, but with a very different focus.